AI-Hypercomputer/xpk/README.md

 A Filestore adapter lets you mount and access [Filestore instances](https://cloud.google.com/filestore/) as local file systems, so applications can read and write objects in your volumes using standard file system semantics.

-To use the GCP Filestore with XPK you need to use `xpk storage create` command with `--type=gcpfilestore`:
+To create and attach a GCP Filestore instance to your cluster use `xpk storage create` command with `--type=gcpfilestore`:

 ```shell
 python3 xpk.py storage create test-fs-storage --type=gcpfilestore \